jasminwash/hostgal/README.md

 # hostgal

-Measuring and examining the properties of host galaxies of quasars.\n Working with Professor Michael Strauss.
+Measuring and examining the properties of host galaxies of quasars.
+Working with Professor Michael Strauss.